DannyDiz/volleyball-predictor/README.md

 File overview:

-* `scraper.py` - a python file that scrapes our data.
+* `scraper.py` - Scrapes match data and stores it in a structured format.
-* `prediction.ipynb` - a Jupyter notebook that makes predictions.
+* `prediction.ipynb` - Processes data, builds rolling averages, and trains the machine learning model.

 # Local Setup